 Mr Lim retired as a Brigadier General from the SAF before joining PA as its Deputy Chief Executive.
 In his distinguished military career, Mr Lim has held various key appointments, including Commander 9th Singapore Division/Chief Infantry Officer, Commander of Army Training and Doctrine Command, and Chief of Staff (General Staff).
 He was awarded the Public Administration Medal (Bronze) – Military for overcoming SARS in 2003 and the Public Administration Medal (Silver) – Military in 2009.

 Dr Mathew Mathews is married with 3 sons.
-He is Head of IPS Social Lab and Senior Research Fellow at the Institute of Policy Studies, Lee Kuan Yew School of Public Policy, National University of Singapore.
+He is Head, Social Lab and Principal Research Fellow at the Institute of Policy Studies, National University of Singapore.
 While Dr Mathew spends substantial time researching on social cohesion concerns in Singapore, he has always been interested in studying the family.
 To date he has been involved in over a dozen family-related research projects including studies on three generation households, marriage and parenthood aspirations, marriage resilience and the challenges and needs of low income and single parent families.